Parameter estimation for semilinear SPDEs from local measurements: Main results

 \begin{proof} Consider the error decomposition \eqref{eq:augm_decomp} and let

 Thus, $M_{\delta}/\E[\bar{\c I}_{\delta}]^{1/2} = \int_{0}^{T}Y_{t}^{(\delta)}d\bar{w}(t)$.
 By Proposition~\ref{prop:pseudo_Fisher_info}(i)-(iii) we obtain that

 such that the quadratic variation of $M_{\delta}/\E[\bar{\c I}_{\delta}]^{1/2}$ satisfies $\int_{0}^{T}(Y_{t}^{(\delta)})^{2} \dif t=\c I_{\delta}/\E[\bar{\c I}_{\delta}]\r{\P}1$.
 From here, by a standard central limit theorem for continuous martingales (cf. \cite[Theorem 5.5.4]{LiptserShiryayevBookMartingales}), we obtain that $M_{\delta}/\E[\bar{\c I}_{\delta}]^{1/2}\xrightarrow{d}\cN(0,1)$.
-We also note that in view of Proposition~\ref{prop:pseudo_Fisher_info}(i)-(ii), $\delta^{1/2} \E[\bar{\c I}_\delta]^{1/2}\rightarrow (\vartheta \Sigma)^{-1/2}$, as $\delta\to0$.
+We also note that in view of Proposition~\ref{prop:pseudo_Fisher_info}(i)-(ii), $\delta\E[\bar{\c I}_\delta]^{1/2}\rightarrow (\vartheta \Sigma)^{-1/2}$, as $\delta\to0$.
 Using the above, as well as \eqref{eq:augm_decomp} and Proposition~\ref{prop:pseudo_Fisher_info}(iv), the identity \eqref{eq:thMain1-cons} follows at once.
 Similarly and by employing Slutsky's Lemma, we obtain \eqref{eq:ThMain-AsNorm}.
 The proof is complete. \end{proof}

-We note that the term $\cO_\bP(\delta^\nu)$ in \eqref{eq:thMain1-cons}, that corresponds to the nonlinear bias, will be the dominating term if $\nu<1$, and thus the asymptotic normality result \eqref{eq:ThMain-AsNorm} does not hold.
-Obtaining a central limit theorem in the critical case $\nu=1$ is a challenging problem, and generally speaking has to be treated on case-by-case basis; examples for this are discussed in Section~\ref{sec:particularEquations}.
+For $\nu<1$ the error in \eqref{eq:thMain1-cons} is dominated by the nonlinear contribution $\c I_{\delta}^{-1}R_{\delta}$ and asymptotic normality does not hold.
+It is interesting to note that the nonlinear bias will generally \textit{not} decrease with larger $T$, as opposed to the martingale term, which is of order $T^{-1/2}$, see Proposition \ref{prop:pseudo_Fisher_info} and the lower bound in Theorem \ref{thm:minimax} below.
+Obtaining a central limit theorem in the critical case $\nu=1$ is a challenging problem, and generally speaking has to be treated on case-by-case basis; one such example is the stochastic Burgers equations discussed in Section~\ref{sec:particularEquations}.
+For $\nu>1$, there is no asymptotic bias in \eqref{eq:ThMain-AsNorm} and since the asymptotic variance depends linearly on the unknown parameter, one can easily deduce an asymptotic confidence interval for $\vartheta$. \begin{corollary} Assume that Assumptions~\ref{assump:B}, \ref{assump:K}, \ref{assump:ND} and~\ref{assump:F} are satisfied for $\nu>1$.
+For $0<\alpha<1$, let